darunabas/biogeography-workshop/_pages/conduct.md

 permalink: /conduct/
 categories: []
 tags: []
-toc: true
+toc: false
 toc_label: "Quick Links"
 toc_icon: "cog"
 ---

 Please read the following.
 The official PDF version of this document is here.

-Expectations for Conduct for the 2022 Biogeography and Macroecology Workshop
+Expectations for Conduct for the 2023 Biogeography and Macroecology Workshop

-The 2022 Biogeography and Macroecology Workshop Code of Conduct applies here, and we wish to particularly emphasize our expectations of behavior for our participants, helpers and organizers at this event.
+The 2023 Biogeography and Macroecology Workshop Code of Conduct applies here, and we wish to particularly emphasize our expectations of behavior for our participants, helpers and organizers at this event.

 ### Examples of Expected Good Behavior:
 * Use welcoming and inclusive language